doombubbles/bg3-mods/Wiki/Death-Knight.md

 #### Rune Spells Known: 6

-- Choose 1 additional Rune Spell from the <a href ="Death Knight Spells">Death Knight Spell List</a>.
+- Choose 1 additional Rune Spell from the [[Death-Knight-Spells | Death Knight Spell List]].
-- Optionally, choose 1 known Rune Spell and replace it with another in the <a href ="Death Knight Spells">Death Knight Spell List</a>.
+- Optionally, choose 1 known Rune Spell and replace it with another in the [[Death-Knight-Spells | Death Knight Spell List]].

 #### Subclass feature